www.innovationgame.com/physics/desitter.htm (March 2001)

 5. Conclusions

-Calculations have been performed on spectral binary systems to establish whether or not de Sitter apparitions could be possible, using the assumptions of Howe's Revised Relativity equation.
+Calculations have been performed on spectral binary systems to establish whether or not de Sitter apparitions could be possible, using the assumptions of our Revised Relativity equation.
 It was concluded that de Sitter apparitions could not be produced even if the binary systems were two or three orders of magnitude more distant that the measured distance.
 At such distances, it would not be possible to resolve the individual stars using current technology.
 Further calculations have been performed to investigate the conditions under which de Sitter apparitions might be observed.
 It is concluded that the only circumstances which could lead to de Sitter apparitions is where a binary system close to the Solar System contains a massive star and has a period of rotation of a few hours.
 No such system has been identified.

 References